Research and Publication Ethics

 It is possible to republish manuscripts if it satisfies the condition of secondary publication of the “Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication” (http://www.icmje.org) updated October 2008.

 Each author must disclose all potential conflicts of interest (COI) by completing Journal of implantology and applied sciences COI disclosure form.
 A COI is a financial relationship or another set of circumstances that may affect or may reasonably be thought by others to affect an author’s judgment, conduct, or manuscript.
+Examples of potential conflicts of interest include employment, consultation, stock ownership, cash reward, paid professional testimony, patent applications/registrations, and other support for research grants.
 A COI exists based on the author’s circumstances; the author’s behavior, subjective beliefs, and outcomes are irrelevant.
 In other words, the author must disclose a COI even when the circumstances have not influenced the author’s actions or manuscript.
 Moreover, even when the author believes that the circumstances cannot affect the actions or manuscript.
 When a manuscript is accepted for publication, Editorial Board will determine the parts of an author’s disclosure published with the manuscript.

 All sources of funding applicable to the study should be explicitly stated.
 In the case of a paper prepared with the support of research funds, the content shall be written in the acknowledgment section.